|If purchasing this

 Annuls include: Corn

-in small quantities has been added, but would be typical found on Acid dry
+in small quantities has been added, but would not be typical found on Acid dry

 MMO7 requires cutting every year and most of all 'raking up' or 'gap